With a broad aesthetic palette,

 With Astor Piazzolla

-In 1988 Astor Piazzolla came to the Bay Area for a series of concerts in Zellerbach Hall, at U. C. Berkeley where I was a lecturer.
-I spent the week driving him to radio show interviews and other engagements.
-I invited him to give a lecture demonstration in my class and we moved the lecture to the music concert hall to accommodate the larger crowd that showed up.
-Astor talked about his career, studying with Nadia Boulanger, the influences in his music from jazz, Bach, Bartok and Stravinsky, etc., and demonstrated on the bandoneon.
-A lunch meeting followed with the College Dean, other music professors and Argentine consulate reps.
-Lots of fun meeting him.
+With Astor Piazzolla in 1988, who I invited to give a lecture demonstration in my class at UC Berkeley when he was in the Bay Area.
+Astor talked about his career, studies with Nadia Boulanger, the influences in his music from jazz, Bach, Bartok and Stravinsky, etc., and demonstrated on the bandoneon.
+Lunch meeting followed with College Dean, other music professors and Argentine consulate reps.
+Accompanied him all week to radio appearances, interviews and other engagements.
+Fun meeting him.